 From a gritty mob movie to a dystopian sci-fi, there are plenty of directions that Hollywood could take a film about the US president’s life.

-We’re less than two years into the presidency of Donald J Trump, but already thoughts are turning to what happens next.
+As the much-troubled presidency of Donald J Trump groans on, thoughts are turning to what happens next.
 How long will he remain in power?
 Who will succeed him?
 And what kind of lasting legacy will the orange one leave for America and the wider world?

 In some ways these questions feel perfectly legitimate, given that Trump is being investigated for possible corruption and collusion with Russia, and when talk of impeachment is never far away.
 At other times, though, it seems foolish to future-gaze when Trump has brazenly shrugged off every scandal so far, and when he could realistically still win a second term despite all the unhinged tweeting, recriminations and general chaos.